4G63 Engine

 Signal Ground

-An AVI with a selectable Pullup should be used.
-If not an external 1k pullup to 5V should be connected.
+*An AVI with a selectable pull-up resistor should be used.
+If not available, an external 1k ohm pull-up to 5V must be wired in.

 Air Temp